Vivioli87/memory-game/README.md

 ### Current Features
 - Navigation bar (on both pages):
     - an easy way to navigate through the website to specific sections of the website.
-    - it is fully responsive and it collapses to navbar-toggler-icon (hamburger menu) on medium and small devices.
+    - it is fully responsive, and it collapses to navbar-toggler-icon (hamburger menu) on medium and small devices.
 - Responsive
     - Drop-down navbar on medium and small devices.
     - Size and layout differences to be more aesthetically pleasing on medium and small devices, which is discussed in the specific pages below.